We’re incredibly proud of our Sing with Us choirs, which every week support thousands of people affected by cancer through the power of song.

-In 2016 we funded Dr Daisy Fancourt, Senior Research Fellow at the Institute of Epidemiology and Health Care, to carry out a new research project.
-This project (More than Singing – Part 2) was conducted in partnership between the Royal Marsden Hospital, Imperial College London and the Royal College of Music, and recruited people to take part in two new choirs in London, as well as a non-singing group set up for comparison.
+We wanted to know more about the biology behind what people were telling us, so in 2016 we funded Dr Daisy Fancourt, Senior Research Fellow at the Institute of Epidemiology and Health Care, to carry out a new research project.
+This project was conducted in partnership between the Royal Marsden Hospital, Imperial College London and the Royal College of Music, and recruited people to take part in two new choirs in London, as well as a non-singing group set up for comparison.

-One of the main findings focussed on carers.
-We found that over 24 weeks they had significant reductions in their levels of anxiety, especially when compared with the non-singing (control) group.
-Alongside that we also saw an improvement in their levels of wellbeing.
+One of the main findings focused on carers.
+The researchers found that over 24 weeks they had significant reductions in their levels of anxiety, especially when compared with the non-singing (control) group.
+Alongside that they also saw an improvement in their levels of wellbeing.

 People who did not take part in the choirs had an increase in their levels of depression throughout the study, alongside more volatile levels of wellbeing.
-We found choirs provided a consistency of mental health.
+The research found choirs provided a consistency of mental health.

 Dr Daisy Fancourt said: “Tenovus Cancer Care choirs helped to give people new skills and a sense of pride.
 This then seems to transfer into the other aspects of their lives and seems to be one of the drivers of the improvements in their mental health.

 “As a researcher it’s been a really wonderful project to work on, and to see the huge amount of energy involved in these choirs.
 Often when you hear about the choirs it’s difficult to picture what it’s actually like to take part, but having seen the infectious enthusiasm there’s something very special here for people affected by cancer.”